rfougy/riv.systems/cms/blog/fashion/2024-10-28-adidas-trip.md

 datePublished: "2024-10-28"
 section: blog
 category: fashion
-excerpt: The rare opportunity to have an all-expenses coverd trip to Germany and visit Adidas HQ.
+excerpt: Who would have ever thought an opportunity like this could be possible?
 coverImage: "/blog/fashion/2024-10-28-adidas-trip/7-1.webp"
 ---

-Who would have ever thought an opportunity like this could be possible?

 The team and I at ARCHIVE.pdf have [worked with Adidas](https://www.instagram.com/stories/highlights/18008854915814606/) over the past 1-2 years, promoting their silhouettes and even covering their Y-3 show during Paris Fashion Week.
 Earlier this year, Adidas reached out to have us fly across the globe to Germany and visit their headquarters and archive—all expenses covered.
 I couldn’t attend due to personal matters, but man, I never believed lightening could strike twice until now.